TauntonandSomersetNHSTrust/ydh-toc-itk3/README.md

 -   Whether the web-based RESTful API is required for sending FHIR payloads, or if the Java-based client can be used
 -   What content-types the API POST endpoints can accept, as ideally this would be sent as `application/json`

-The [NHS Digital ITOC team](itoc.supportdesk@nhs.net) responded on 2021-11-16 stating that FHIR payloads can be sent by either methods, and that any type can be POSTed at the API endpoints.
+The NHS Digital ITOC team (itoc.supportdesk@nhs.net) responded on 2021-11-16 stating that FHIR payloads can be sent by either methods, and that any type can be POSTed at the API endpoints.
 Whilst it would be easy to stay with the Java-based MESH client, for the sake of posterity the web-based RESTful API will be adopted.

 ### Supplier Support